 - This article is for individuals and business owners who want to sell products online.

 Before you can start selling online, you have to devise a plan for how you’re going to do it well.
-The quickest way to fizzle out is to throw random products on a website or online marketplace and pray for the best.
+The quickest way to fizzle out is to throw random products on a website or online marketplace and hope for the best.

-Nunez pointed to Beverages Direct, an online merchant that specializes in root beer and hard-to-find beverages.
+Nunez pointed to Beverages Direct, an online merchant that specializes in root beer and hard-to-find beverages, as a good example.
 The owner had a real love for root beer and was able to bring a level of expertise to his shop that others couldn’t.
-“Find the differentiator and find the thing you love.
-That's a business," said Nunez.
+“Find the differentiator, and find the thing you love – that’s a business,” Nunez said.